letstri/nixle/docs/index.md

 features:
   - title: Frameworks
     icon: 📋
-    details: Use Nuxt, Express, Fastify, etc. with one structure
+    details: Use Nuxt Server, Express, Fastify, etc. with one beautiful structure
   - title: TypeScript
     icon: ⚙️
     details: Wonderful TypeScript support for all frameworks and our code